 - The worldwide assets of the deceased are less than $5.25 million USD (only in certain circumstances involving spouses can this amount be doubled).

 - U.S. situs assets of the deceased are less than $60,000 USD at the time of death regardless of worldwide assets.

-In summary, you are exempt from U.S. Estate Taxes if you meet only ONE condition.
-If you meet both conditions you must pay up.
+In summary, you are exempt from U.S. Estate Taxes if both of the above are true or one is true.